-On December 22, 2017, the U.S. government enacted tax legislation referred to as the Tax Cuts and Jobs Act (the "Tax Act").
-The Tax Act included a reduction to the U.S. federal corporate tax rate from 35.0 percent to 21.0 percent and requires a one-time transition tax on certain unrepatriated earnings of foreign subsidiaries payable over eight years.
-U.S. deferred tax assets and liabilities will be subject to remeasurement due to the reduction of the U.S. federal corporate tax rate.
-Applied's fiscal year 2018 will have a blended U.S. federal corporate tax rate of 23.4 percent based on the number of days before and after the effective date of the Tax Act.
-The U.S. Securities and Exchange Commission (the "SEC") staff issued Staff Accounting Bulletin ("SAB") No. 118, which provides guidance on accounting for the tax effects of the Tax Act.
-SAB 118 provides a measurement period that will not extend beyond one year from the Tax Act enactment date for companies to complete the accounting under Accounting Standards Codification ("ASC") 740.
+On December 22, 2017, the U.S. government enacted the Tax Cuts and Jobs Act (the "Tax Act").
+The Tax Act includes a reduction to the U.S. federal corporate tax rate from 35.0 percent to 21.0 percent and requires a one-time transition tax on certain unrepatriated earnings of foreign subsidiaries payable over eight years.
+U.S. deferred tax assets and liabilities were subject to remeasurement due to the reduction of the U.S. federal corporate tax rate.
+Applied has a blended U.S. federal corporate tax rate of 23.4 percent for fiscal year 2018 based on the number of days before and after the effective date of the Tax Act.

+The U.S. Securities and Exchange Commission issued Staff Accounting Bulletin No. 118 (SAB 118), which provides guidance on accounting for the income tax effects of the Tax Act.
+SAB 118 provides a measurement period for companies to complete this accounting.
 Pursuant to SAB 118, provisional adjustments were recorded when reasonable estimates could be determined.
 These provisional estimates will be revised as information becomes available and as guidance is issued by the Internal Revenue Service.
-The accounting for the tax effects of the Tax Act will be completed during the measurement period.
+The accounting for the income tax effects of the Tax Act will be completed during the measurement period, which will not extend beyond one year from the Tax Act enactment date.

-Applied's effective tax rates for the first quarters of fiscal 2018 and 2017 were 88.4 percent and 8.8 percent, respectively.
-The effective tax rate for the first quarter of fiscal 2018 was higher compared to the same quarter in the prior year primarily due to \$1.0 billion of income tax expense related to the Tax Act for the transition tax and the decrease in U.S. deferred tax assets.
-Tax expense in the first quarter of fiscal 2018 was partially offset by adoption of authoritative guidance for share-based compensation that resulted in the recognition of excess tax benefits of \$51 million in provision for income taxes rather than paid-in capital, and by the effect of the lower U.S. federal corporate tax rate and changes in the geographical composition of income.
+The effective tax rate for the second quarter was higher compared to the same period in the prior year primarily due to \$71 million of income tax expense in the second quarter of fiscal 2018 related to adjustments in the transition tax and the remeasurement of U.S. deferred tax assets under the Tax Act.
+The effective tax rate for the first half of fiscal 2018 was higher than in the same period in the prior year primarily due to \$1.1 billion of income tax expense for the transition tax and the decrease in U.S. deferred tax assets under the Tax Act.
+This was partially offset by the recognition of a tax benefit of \$53 million related to the adoption of authoritative guidance for share-based compensation, the effect of the lower U.S. federal corporate tax rate, and changes in the geographical composition of income.